john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 ```

 ## Latency Delay
-> If technique not popular, careful abount lacking of online information
+> If technique not popular, careful about lacking of online information

-"Ha" is a real-time voice control action game.
-So instant playback of what microphone has recorded is a must-have function.
+"Ha" is a real-time voice control action game, so instant playback of what microphone has recorded is a must-have function.
 I don't know why the playback speed always sync on PC and Android.
-But when tested on IOS, there exists a BIG LAG between player say "Ha" to phone, and the character actually fires or jumps.
+But when tested on IOS, there existed a BIG LAG between player say "Ha" to phone, and the character actually fires or jumps.
 I searched through the internet, tried everything I counld, kept building and deploying to Android and IOS...
 No luck.
 Lot's of time spent, still no luck.
 Finally found a post [here](https://programmer.help/blogs/unity-sound-and-recording-and-real-time-microphone-play.html), the key point is to sync the playback position with the microphone recording position like this, so we can collect real-time voice information from player:
 ```csharp
 if (Application.platform == RuntimePlatform.IPhonePlayer)
 {